This is Part 2 of 2. These links will get you quickly to your topic of interest on page 1 or 2.

 An orb-weaver is one of the numerous spider species that spin spiral webs.
 You’ve probably seen one of their webs in your yard or garden.
 At night, from a suitable starting point, such as the branch of a tree, the spider releases a long thread of silk from a spinneret into the wind.
 It takes only the smallest wind movement to carry it.
 The thread weighs so little that less than 18 ounces (500 grams) of it would completely encircle the Earth.
 The plan is for it to snag on something, anything.
 If it doesn’t, it may be pulled back and eaten for its protein content.
 The spider will try again.

 Once something catches the thread, the spider pulls it tight and securely anchors it.
 Now it’s attached at both ends.
-It reinforces the thread by repeatedly crossing back and forth while laying down more silk.
+The spider reinforces the thread by repeatedly crossing back and forth while laying down more silk.
 That’s important, as the “bridge” line will support the weight of the completed web.

 Next, the spider suspends a line of silk across the bridge very loosely so that it sags in the center when the spider crawls down it.
 A “V” has now taken shape.
 At the bottom of it, the spider attaches another line, which it runs to a suitable anchor point.
 The structure is now a “Y,” and it forms the first three radial threads of the web.